Man died of injuries in van attack on Muslims in London - police

-LONDON Police said on Thursday the cause of death of a man at the scene of a van attack on Muslim worshippers in London this week was his multiple injuries.
+LONDON (Reuters) - Police said on Thursday the cause of death of a man at the scene of a van attack on Muslim worshippers in London this week was his multiple injuries.

 The vehicle ploughed into people as they left a mosque shortly after midnight on Monday, injuring 11.